Is there an age restriction for your training programs?

 Puppy Essentials (group class): This program runs for eight weeks, with one session each week, for a total of 8 sessions (8 hours)

 How much do the programs cost?

 Puppy Essentials costs $550 plus tax.
-Training Essentials I and Training Essentials II are each $675 plus tax.
+Training Essentials I is $1000 and Training Essentials II is $700 plus tax.
 Fees for follow-up sessions vary depending on each case.

 Does The Dog Haus offer private training packages?